 A winter passed by, and the red box on my desk slowly build up a light gray film of dust.
 With spring around the corner, while the trees on Science Park released their pollen, a new version of the software and firmware where released.
 With tears in my eyes (pollen) I set out to test once more whether Cryptech worked with -by now- OpenDNSSEC version 2.1.1 (it did!)

 My three major concerns are addressed.
 Logging in now is a considerably quicker operation than before (5 seconds versus 30).
-The 10 key limit has been raised to whatever fits in a 4 KiB flash block.
+The 10 key limit has been raised considerably.
 This would be more than 4000 keys depending on the number of attributes stored along side the key.
 And, most important, a daemon called ‘cryptech_muxd’ is shipped with the software.
 It multiplexes connections to the HSM so any number of thread now can access the HSM concurrently.

 Now it seems to ‘just work’ with OpenDNSSEC!